gjbex/Defensive_programming_and_debugging/docs/Testing/UnitTesting/catch2_cpp.md

 ### Building and running

 The build the tests, the compiler needs to be aware of the location of the Catch2 header files, so you have to specify the appropriate `-I` flag.
-The most convenient way is to use he single include file which is in the `single_include` directory of the distribution.
+The most convenient way is to use the single include file which is in the `single_include` directory of the distribution.

 ~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~